Vincent Anthony Jr.

-Vincent Anthony Jr. (born April 26, 2004) is an American college football defensive end for the Duke Blue Devils.
+Vincent Anthony Jr. (born April 26, 2004) is an American professional football defensive end for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Duke Blue Devils.

 Early life

 Anthony Jr. attended Charles E. Jordan High School in Durham, North Carolina.
 Over his junior and senior seasons he combined for 127 tackles and 19 sacks.
 Anthony Jr. was selected to play in the 2022 All-American Bowl.
 He committed to play college football at Duke University.

 College career

 Anthony Jr. started 12 of 13 games his true freshman year at Duke in 2022 and had 28 tackles and 0.5 sacks.
 As a sophomore in 2023, he started four of 11 games, recording 17 tackles with two sacks and as a junior in 2024, started all 12 he played in, finishing with 25 tackles and five sacks.
 Anthony Jr. returned to Duke for his senior season in 2025.